How to become a Big Data Hadoop Architect - Learning Paths Explored

 This is the last in the line of certifications that will lead you to becoming a Big Data Hadoop architect.
 Knowledge of Impala – ‘an Open Source SQL Engine for Hadoop’ – will equip you with an understanding of the basic concepts of Massively Parallel Processing (MPP), the SQL query engine that runs on Apache Hadoop.
 With this certification, you will be able to interpret the role of Impala in the Big Data Ecosystem.

-The advantageous edge Impala would provide is the ability to query data in Apache Hadoop and skip the time-consuming steps of loading and recognizing data.
-Plus, you will be able to gain knowledge of Data base, SQL, data warehouse and other data base programming languages.
+Impala provides advantages in its ability to query data in Apache Hadoop and skip the time-consuming steps of loading and recognizing data.
+You will also be able to gain knowledge of databases, SQL, data warehouse and other database programming languages.

-With that, you will be able to reach your destination.
-You will have a fantastic understanding of the overall IT landscape and the multitude of technologies, and above all, you will be able to analyze how different technologies work together.
+Following this path will enable you to reach your destination as a Big Data Hadoop Architect.
+On your way, you will develop a comprehensive understanding of the overall IT landscape and its multitude of technologies, and above all, you will be able to analyze how different technologies work together.
+There is a lot to absorb on your way, but patience and hard work will reward you with the data architect job of tomorrow.

 Liked the article?
 Let us know in the comments below!